Infographic guide showing how to match your home purchase to your budget, with tips for Kingston Ontario home buyers

 How much should I budget for closing costs?

 Closing costs in Ontario typically range from 2% to 4% of the purchase price.
-The range includes land transfer tax, legal fees, adjustments and insurance.
+The range includes land transfer tax, legal fees, adjustments, and insurance.
 First-time buyers may qualify for rebates that reduce the total.

-Should I wait for interest rates to drop
+Should I wait for interest rates to drop?

 How do I know if a neighbourhood will hold its value?